tinybirdco/use-case-real-time-anomaly-detection/readme.md

 ## Anomaly detection methods

-This repository includes a `/content` folder with descriptions of each anomaly detection method (see links below to learn more):
+This repository includes a `/content` folder with descriptions of each anomaly detection method.
+Follow the links below to learn about the detection method, see example queries and Pipe definitions, and see detection examples:

 * **[Out-of-range](https://github.com/tinybirdco/use-case-anomaly-detection/blob/main/content/out-of-range.md)** - Compares data with a set maximum and minimum values.
 This recipe works with individual data points, and uses the most simple queries.
 * **[Timeout](https://github.com/tinybirdco/use-case-anomaly-detection/blob/main/content/timeout.md)** - Finds the most recent report for each sensor and checks if it is within the 'timeout' window.